Fire Department

 Fire Pits |

-There are currently no bans on recreational fire pits within Town limits.
-You can have a fire pit in Stony Plain as long as you follow our fire pit guidelines and the Open burning bylaw.
+There are currently no bans on recreational fire pits within Town limits, but please check Fire Bans Alberta for up to date information.
+You can have a fire pit in Stony Plain as long as you follow our fire pit guidelines and the open burning bylaw.
 We encourage safe and responsible burning when using your backyard fire pit.
-Please contact us for burn permits.
 We ask you to use caution when using any open fire.
 Adhere to the following steps to keep yourself and your property safe:

 |